jedoyt/NBA_MVP_Prediction_Model/README.md

    As of this time, the current season is 2019-20.

 e.
-EVALUATE - using mean absolute error
+EVALUATE - using mean absolute error (only shown in the .ipynb file)

 f.
 RESULTS - display top 10 potential MVPs